Living TV Group: Flextech (1990–2000)

-In 1998, chief executive Roger Luard died, and Adam Singer becoming chief executive.
-In early December 1999, talks were convened about a merger between Telewest and Flextech, By 17 December 1999, the merger was agreed upon which created a £10.5bn media giant with Telewest shareholders owning 80% of the new group and Flextech shareholders owned 20% The two companies fully merged on 19 April 2000.
+In 1998, chief executive Roger Luard died, and Adam Singer became chief executive.
+In early December 1999, talks were convened about a merger between Telewest and Flextech, By 17 December 1999, the merger was agreed upon which created a £10.5bn media giant; Telewest shareholders owned 80% of the new group and Flextech shareholders owned 20%.
+The two companies fully merged on 19 April 2000.